-Special Education Law 101 - Part XVII Hearing Issues
+Special Education Law 101 - Part XVII Hearing Procedures

-This is another in the last in a series of posts comprising an introduction to special education law.
+This is the final post in a series of posts comprising an introduction to special education law.
 This series is meant to be an introduction for newbies and a refresher course for more experienced readers.

 Today's post concerns some additional unusual procedural issues in due process hearings:

 IDEA provides provides that where a parent requests a due process hearing, the school district must convene a resolution session within 15 days of receipt.
 The school district may not bring their lawyer unless the parent does so.
 An agreement resulting from a resolution session is legally binding and enforceable in court, but either party may void such an agreement within 3 business days.
 The federal regulations provide that if a parent does not participate in the resolution session the district may request that the HO dismiss the complaint.